CodeItQuick/ExpenseReportCSharp/README.md

 I redid this kata mostly to explore how hexagonal architecture _should_ look.
 For the most part the solution is much too verbose for what the code justifies, but it did help solidify where each part of the project belongs in a hex-arch codebase.
+I ported the project from Java to C#.

 # Expense Report Kata